Updated: May 31

 Stick to finger foods and serve them on alfoil trays (which are recyclable, just wash first) or your china plates.
 Foods such as slices, fruit and dips and veggie sticks are easy finger foods that can help eliminate the need for plates and cutlery.
 Using a Punch bowl or drink dispenser and reusable cups also eliminates waste.
 Definitely skip the plastic straws and if straws are really needed stick to silicone straws for kids to avoid accidents.
 Another way to reduce your food waste is to send guests home with left overs.

 If you’re hosting a low waste party then there’s no point sending your guests home with plastic party bags filled with plastic wrapped lollies and flimsy plastic toys that will break 2 seconds after they get home.
-Instead make sure you gift the party loot in a paper or cloth bag or something else reusable.
+Instead, make sure you gift the party loot in a paper or cloth bag or something else reusable.
 Make sure the loot is reusable and recyclable too!
 Choosing items that can have extended play options is a great reminder to your guest of how much they enjoyed themselves at your party too.

-So next time you are considering throwing a Birthday party remember that just implementing a few of my simple suggestions will have you on your way to low waste partying.
+So next time you are considering throwing a Birthday party remember that by implementing a few of my simple suggestions will have you on your way to low waste partying.
 With a little forward thinking it can be easy and very achievable to have the low waste party you want.